Mohith22/class12/README.md

 companion object can construct `Queue` instances directly.

-In the implementation of `enqueue`, the expression `queue :+ x` creates a new list by appending `x` at the end of the list `queue`.
+In the implementation of `enqueue`, the expression `queue :+ x` creates a new list by appending `x` at the end of the list `queue`, leaving `queue` itself unchanged.
 The implementation of `dequeue` first ensures that the queue is non-empty and then decomposes `queue` into its head `x` and tail `queue1` using pattern matching and then returns `x` and the new `Queue` instance holding `queue1`.
 The implementation of `isEmpty` simply delegates the emptiness check to the list `queue`.

 The companion object then provides two factory methods for constructing queues to hide the queue's internal representation: